Devin Singletary Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 - Singletary has averaged 24.7 rushing yards per game in his three career matchups against the Chiefs, 30.8 fewer yards than his over/under in Sunday's game.

-- Allowing 117.6 rushing yards per game, the Chiefs have the 21st-ranked run defense in the league.
+- In terms of defending against the run, the Chiefs are 21st in the NFL, conceding 117.6 yards per game.

-- The Chiefs have given up 15 rushing touchdowns, 14th in the league.
+- This season the Chiefs have given up 15 rushing TDs.
+They are ranked 14th in the league in that category.

 Recent Performances

-- In last week's contest against the Patriots, Singletary carried the ball 16 times for 81 yards (5.1 yards per attempt) and scored two touchdowns.
+- In last week's matchup with the Patriots, Singletary picked up 81 yards on 16 carries (averaging 5.1 yards per carry), while scoring two touchdowns.

-- He also caught three passes for 13 yards through the air.
+- He also hauled in three passes for 13 yards through the air.

-- Singletary has 279 rushing yards (93.0 ypg) on 58 carries with five touchdowns during his last three games.
+- Singletary has 279 yards on 58 carries (93.0 ypg) with five rushing touchdowns over his last three games.

-- He's also caught five passes for 37 yards (12.3 per game) with one touchdown.
+- He's also averaged 12.3 receiving yards per game, catching five passes for 37 yards and one touchdown.

 Singletary's Buffalo Teammates